 Today, I look back fondly at those years and the many people I've met because of Leatherpunk.
 I can even remember some of my first customers' names, those brave people who, for better or worse, took a chance.

 Here's three photos(the oldest I could find as it relates to LP), taken with actual 35mm film(digital cameras weren't too great back then).
 Starting from the top: The building and birthplace of Leatherpunk, where I leased a 10'x10' unit.
-Middle photo and lower photo were taken from inside the shop, also in 2004.
+Middle photo and lower photo were taken from inside the shop.

 The real reason I've stayed in this business all these years is because of my remarkable customers.
-I want to thank all of them first and foremost, and I also want to thank my friends and family for their support.
+I want to thank all of them first and foremost, and I also want to thank all those who have encouraged me over the years.
 There's so much more I could talk about, but I'll stop here.
 I hope to be working in this business for at least another 20 years!